polkadot-developers/substrate-docs/content/md/en/docs/reference/how-to-guides/offchain-workers/offchain-transactions.md

 You should always consider the consequences of malicious actors sending these transactions as an attempt to tamper with the state of your chain.
 Unsigned transactions always represent a potential attack vector that a malicious user could exploit and offchain workers can't be assumed to be a reliable source without additional safeguards.

-You should never assume that unsigned transactions are submitted by an offchain worker.
+You should never assume that unsigned transactions can only be submitted by an offchain worker.
 By definition, **anyone** can submit them.

 ### Configure the pallet